aallon-pituus/pytobat/README.md

 A Python program for creating .bat files.
 Remember to read the license.
 # Documentation (help)

-BEGINNING COMMANDS

-H (help) - "h" is a command for accessing the help page

-L (licenses) - "l" is a command for reading the license and credits of this program

-C (create) - "c" is a command for starting the process of creating a .bat file through this program

-E (exit) - "e" is a command for ending the program

-These commands can be executed at the "View help (h), read license and credits (l) or create (c) a batch file:" prompt at the beginning

-FILE CREATION PROCESS
+1. Enter the File Name:

-1. Entering the name of the file you wish to create (Enter the name of the file you wish to create to the "Enter the name of the file you wish to create:" prompt)
+   - Type the desired name of your batch file in the "Enter the name of the file you wish to create" field.

-2. Entering the folder for the file to be created in (Enter the full path (eg. C:\\users\\your_username\\desktop) to the "Enter the full path of the output folder where the batch file should be saved:" prompt)

-3. Selecting program mode (Enter number 1 or 2 depending on your preferred option (1 for running the file after writing and 2 for not))

-4. Writing the code (Write the code (use enter to create a new line), when ready, write "STOPWRITE" and press enter)
+   - If you don't include ".bat" at the end, it will be added automatically.

+2. Select the Output Folder:
+   - Enter the path to the folder where you want to save your batch file.
+   - You can also click "Browse" to select the folder.

+3. Options:
+   - Choose whether to open the file after creation, not open it, or create a file with the template `start cmd.exe /k`.
+   - If you select the template option, you can also enter a command to run.

+4. Enter Batch File Code:
+   - In the text area, enter the lines of code that you want in the batch file.
-After "STOPWRITE" the file should be in the folder you specified
+   - Each line will be added in the order you write them.

+5. Create the File:
+   - Click "Create Batch File" to generate the batch file with the provided details.